Kotlin/KEEP/proposals/explicit-api-mode.md

 The following **IDE** inspections would be disabled either because they're redundant or duplicated in the compiler:

-* Redundant visibility modifier
+* 'Redundant visibility modifier' for public API declarations
-* Public API declaration has implicit return type (would be replaced with compiler diagnostic)
+* 'Public API declaration has implicit return type' (would be replaced with compiler diagnostic)
-* Missing KDoc comment for public declaration (would be replaced with compiler diagnostic)
+* 'Missing KDoc comment for public declaration' (would be replaced with compiler diagnostic)

 Effectively, 'disabled in IDE/replaced with compiler diagnostic' means that you would not be able to control these inspections via 'Preferences - Editor - Inspections'.